 14 Things You Should Never Do When Using Public Wi-Fi

 We've all grown used to being able to connect with the rest of the world at just the touch of our fingertips, but what are the dangers of all that connectivity?
-And are you taking the precautions you should?

 Let’s start with the basics—connecting at all.
 “It’s a huge security risk to connect to and use an open Wi-Fi network,” says Weiqing Sun, PhD, cybersecurity expert and associate professor of computer science and engineering technology at The University of Toledo College of Engineering.
 “What’s worse is that the users are not aware when the public Wi-Fi network is already connected and being used.”